xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 -   [HTML5 Canvas Shape select, resize and rotate]
 -   [Limit Dragging and Resizing]

 We also chose to use the name Transformer, which looks very similar to the shape's AABB.
-In fact, it's called OBB (oriented bounding box), which is a rectangle with a rotation angle.
+In fact, it's called OBB (oriented bounding box), which is a rectangle with a rotation angle under the world coordinate.

 ## Serializing Transform Matrix and Dimension Information {#serialize-transform-dimension}

-In Figma, the transform matrix and dimension information for shapes are as follows.
+In Figma, the local transform matrix and dimension information for shapes are as follows.
 We know that for 2D shapes, the mat3 transform matrix can be decomposed into translation, scale, and rotation parts.
 Among them, X/Y corresponds to translation, and scale will be introduced in the [flip](#flip) section.

 ![source: https://help.figma.com/hc/en-us/articles/360039956914-Adjust-alignment-rotation-position-and-dimensions](https://help.figma.com/hc/article_attachments/29799649003671)